ehaddad2/CSC-254/Project 1/README.txt

     Run: run "java part3.java n", where "n" is an integer for calculating the specific triangle

 Part 4: OCaml Implementation
-    Run: "ocaml part4.ml n", where "n" is an integer for calculating the specific triangle
+    Run: cd into "Project 1 and run "ocaml part4.ml n", where "n" is an integer for calculating the specific triangle

 Part 5: LISP Implementation
-    Run: "sbcl --script part5.lsp n", where "n" is an integer for calculating the specific triangle
+    Run: cd into "Project 1 and run "sbcl --script part5.lsp n", where "n" is an integer for calculating the specific triangle